 For some businesses that are not interested in file purging and would instead prefer to retain all documents indefinitely, scanning your records and using an electronic content management software enables you to enjoy the convenience of having access to your records 24/7 without the additional overhead costs or disorganization associated with hard copy files.
 Permanently storing important legal, business, or financial paperwork can become costly for businesses.
 Implementing an electronic document management system allows you to securely maintain confidential documents without cumbersome documents.
 Those file cabinets lined up in your office can’t protect your documents forever.
 Document scanning is a viable long-term solution that will drastically improve the way you manage paperwork.
 Consider a document shredding service or paper destruction service in Charlotte, NC for records that have outlived their usefulness.

 Above all, Record Storage Systems encourages responsible and secure document retention and purging.
 We recommend seeking advice from your state or regional industry association regarding best practices for records retention.
 No matter what stage you’re at in the document management lifecycle, we offer services to help you along the way.
-Whether you need document storage, scanning, shredding or electronic document management, we’ll help you establish a process that keeps your records safe and accessible.
+Whether you need document storage, scanning, shredding for purged files, or electronic document management, we’ll help you establish a process that keeps your records safe and accessible.

 More about document management strategies: